FAQ about this FAQ

 Q: What are your favorite books/who are your favorite authors?

-A: I keep a list of my all-time favorites on BookLikes here.
+A: I keep a list of my all-time favorite books and authors on BookLikes here.
 But there are many other books I love, too.
-Join me on BookLikes to keep up with everything I'm reading.
+Join me on BookLikes to keep up with everything I’m reading.
 My favorite books about writing are listed here.